jbakse/psam5600_demos/data_driven/data_driven.md

 ## Parameterized Drawing

 - Functions allow you to make small, reusable sub-programs.
-- Using funcitons breaks up a bigger problem into smaller ones.
+- Using functions breaks up a bigger problem into smaller ones.
 - Good functions have a clear name, and **encapsulate** useful functionality.
 - Functions can take parameter values to control exactly what they do.
 - You say `jump()` and `howHigh`